Pats-Chen/Pats-Chen.github.io/_posts/2023-04-20-how-to-solve-missing-credentials.md

 ---
 layout: post
-title:  how to solve missing credentials
+title:  How to solve missing credentials
 date:   2023-04-20 04:29:00
 description: a post about how to setup github credentials for WSL2
 tags: vscode coding-environment